 Right to paid holiday not contractual

-The Regulations also make it clear that the right to paid holiday is a statutory right and not a contractual right incorporated as a term in employment contracts.
+The ACAS holiday pay overtime regulation also make it clear that the right to paid holiday is a statutory right and not a contractual right incorporated as a term in employment contracts.
 This technical point means that employees will be prevented from getting around the new two year limit by bringing contractual claims in the civil courts (where the limitation period would be six years).

 The state of the law on holiday pay is still extremely uncertain.
 The principles established in Bear Scotland are still open to challenge and there are other variable pay elements (most notably commission) which are expected to be the subject of more landmark litigation in 2015.
 Employers should take heart from the new regulations and the intentions behind them but beware that the regulations themselves could be challenged in the European Courts and therefore the situation could change yet again.
 HR Legal Service recommends that all employers review their methods of calculating holiday pay to ensure compliance or be aware of the risks of non-compliance.

-If you need any advice on holiday pay then please give us a call on 0800 652 2610
+If you need any advice on ACAS holiday pay overtime then please give us a call on 0800 652 2610